 The following factors are recognized to be significant elements of teaching performance.
-The Department Chair and colleagues shall judge a faculty member's teaching performances in light of such factors.
 The faculty member shall:

 - 1. Be available for academic consultation and professional mentoring on a regular basis. - 2.
 Treat all students fairly and courteously--in a word, professionally. - 3.
 Regularly update course materials according to ongoing developments in the field. - 4.
 Come to class well-prepared so that class time is used effectively and appropriately. - 5.
 Course requirements and grading practices shall uphold challenging academic standards.